 - Check for domain penalties

 Did you know that your new domain could already be penalized?
 When buying a used domain, there's a chance there could be some low-quality backlinks pointing at your site.
 You'll want to disavow these links before you move forward with migrating your site.

-Now that you’ve done the foundational work, it’s time to move your content over to your new domain.
-If you can do this all at once, it will help speed up the process and reduce the risk of any negative SEO impact.
+Now that you've done the foundational work, it's time to move your content to your new domain.
+Doing this all at once will help speed up the process and reduce the risk of any negative SEO impact.

 You can use a plugin like All-in-One WP Migration to simplify the process if you're utilizing WordPress.
 If you're doing it manually, then you'll want to set aside time where you can copy everything over.

-Now it’s time to add URL redirects on all of your old content to your new site.
-You’ll want to use a 301 redirect, which is a permanent redirect.
+Now it's time to add URL redirects on all your old content to your new site.
+You'll want to use a 301 redirect, a permanent redirect.
 This will pass your SEO juice onto your new site.

 Now we've reached the final step in the process.
 It's time to tell Google we've moved.
 You can do this by navigating to the gear icon in the right-hand corner and submitting a change of address within your Google Webmaster Tools dashboard.
 This will alert Google to your new location.
 Just make sure you complete all of the previous steps first.

 To further increase the functionality of your new site, you can create a new XML sitemap.
 According to Google, you should create two sitemaps.
 One for your old domain and one for your new domain.
 Over time, you'll see that the old domains will be de-indexed, and your new domains will take their place.